 When social issues arise that stimulate public expectations, there are numerous factors and constituencies to be considered before a corporation can make a formal response.
 It’s critical to have a process, communication plan, and monitoring capabilities to maintain a pulse on public sentiment and manage accordingly.
 How can boards and business leaders stay proactive rather than reactive when it comes to initiating corporate responses?

-In this episode, Paul Washington, Executive Director, Environmental, Social and Governance Center, The Conference Board, outlines a best practice framework for issuing a public response to social issues:
+In Part 1 of this series, Paul Washington, Executive Director, Environmental, Social and Governance Center, The Conference Board, outlines a best practice framework for issuing a public response to social issues:

 - What criteria should boards and management teams use to determine if a public stance and response is needed?

 - What process should boards follow for developing and issuing a public response?

 Read The Conference Board’s Executive Summary – Under Pressure: How Corporate America Can Address Social Issues